mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 }
 ```

-The logic is exactly the same for the streaming and for the batch, there is no IO related code here.
+The logic is exactly the same for the streaming and for the batch, there is no I/O related code here.
 Streaming pipeline defines shorter window gap to get lower latency,
-batch pipeline longer gap for better accuracy.
+batch pipeline longer gap for better accuracy, this is the only difference.

 Because this is a data processing code, don't expect a pure domain without external dependencies.
 Domain logic must depend on Apache Beam / Spotify Scio to make something useful.
 {: .notice--info}